zalando/zmon/README.rst

 * every LDAP user has admin role (because I could not get the OpenLDAP "memberOf" overlay to work

+* If single containers do not start up ssh into the vagrant box and run the start.sh script again manually or use the start-services.sh script to restart single components.
+Later one takes parameters like controller or worker.

 Install the command line interface
 ==================================